Detail Page

 • Honors Latin III - 635

-This course completes the study of Latin grammar and syntax and exposes the students to advanced forms and constructions.
+This course completes the study of Latin grammar and syntax and exposes students to advanced forms and constructions.
 The reading of Latin poetry is now regularly practiced alongside the continued reading of prose passages.
-Although still working with a textbook, the students will be introduced to short original and unabridged Latin texts by school authors like Caesar and Vergil.
-Students will learn to identify literary devices and figures of speech and will be introduced to the study of Latin meter.
-Translation skills and reading comprehension are further practiced, allowing a smooth transition to AP Latin or the advanced literary study of texts in Latin IV.
-Students who successfully complete this course will be familiar with all forms and constructions commonly used in classical Latin, as well as a variety of Latin texts and authors in their historical and cultural context and will be able to read and comprehend Latin prose and poetry of intermediate difficulty.
+Although still working with a textbook, the students will be introduced to short original and unabridged Latin texts by authors like Caesar, Vergil, Catullus, Horace, Cicero, and Ovid.
+Students will learn to identify literary devices and figures of speech and will be introduced to Latin meter.
+Translation skills and reading comprehension are further practiced, students will write analytical and interpretative essays about Latin prose and poetry passages in English rehearsing to produce coherent argumentation using textual evidence.

 • Latin IV - 640